Kros-sk/Kros.AspNetCore/src/Kros.AspNetCore/README.md

 ### Custom mapping

-When you need define custom mapping, you can use `JsonPatchDocumentMappingConfig<TModel>` for configuration.
+When you need define custom mapping, you can use `JsonPatchDocumentMapperConfig<TModel>` for configuration.

 ```CSharp
 JsonPatchMapperConfig<Document>